nc6041/Starship-Delivery/README.md

 Locations of UW residence halls and dining halls as well as their distances from each other

 Development Responsibilities and Deadlines:
-StarshipInfo.csv  - creating the Nodes and their distances with StarshipLoader.java  - load csv file and organize information
+StarshipInfo.csv  - CSV File of UW Madison campus buildings and their distances from each other StarshipLoader.java  - load csv file and organize information